Latest Update May Not Be Current

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Freshpet Nature’s Fresh Pouched Dog Food looks like an above-average moist product.
+Based on the ingredients alone, Freshpet Nature’s Fresh Dog Food looks like an above-average moist product.

 Even when you consider the protein-boosting effect of the pea products, this looks like the profile of a moist product containing a significant amount of meat.

-Freshpet Nature’s Fresh is a grain-free, meat-based moist dog food using a significant amount of named meat as its main source of animal protein, thus earning the brand 5 stars.
+Freshpet Nature’s Fresh is a grain-free refrigerated moist dog food using a significant amount of named meat as its main source of animal protein, thus earning the brand 5 stars.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.